-Bhutan, Land of the Dragon is a small and beautiful country tucked away in the lap of mighty Himalaya.
-This beautiful nation is a piece of jewelry on mighty Himalaya studded with sacred culture and spiritual mindset of Bhutanese people.
+Bhutan, Land of the Dragon is a small and beautiful country tucked away in the lap of the mighty Himalayas.
+This beautiful nation is a piece of jewelry on the mighty Himalayas studded with the sacred culture and spiritual mindset of the Bhutanese people.
 Bhutan practices Vajrayana Buddhism and is a Buddhist kingdom.
 Bhutan has a long international border with India and entry to Bhutan for Indians are possible without Visa and passport.

 Bhutan vacations have emerged as a good Family Holiday choice at a very reasonable budget price due to very good road connectivity and multiple direct flights.
 Only 2 Bhutanese airlines operate flights from Guwahati, Delhi, Kolkata, Bagdogra, and Gaya.
 Indian Travelers must obtain a Bhutan Entry permit to gain entry into Bhutan.